WeblateOrg/weblate/docs/config.rst

     API key for Microsoft Translator service, you can register at http://www.bing.com/developers/createapp.aspx

+.. envvar:: NEARBY_MESSAGES

+    How many messages around current one to show during translating.

 .. envvar:: SITE_TITLE

     Site title to be used in website and emails as well.